-It’s been more than fifteen years since we bid farewell to the ’90s, a.k.a the best decade ever.
-As we sadly waved goodbye from behind our novelty New Year’s glasses (the kind where your eyes went behind the 00s in 2000), many of us wondered whether the phrases we loved — dude, dude!!, boo ya! — would be trampled by the march of time.
+It’s been a while since we waved goodbye to the ’90s, a.k.a the best decade ever, from behind our novelty New Year’s glasses (the kind where your eyes went behind the 00s in 2000), many of us wondering whether the phrases we loved — dude, dude!!, boo ya! — would be trampled by the march of time.
 Because while every decade’s slang is beautiful in its own unique way (except for the 1880s, that was a linguistic sh*t show), it’s hard to imagine any 10-year stretch having the same ear-tickling magic as the span between 1990 and 1999.

 Meaning: Oh, hell naw!